The Kata Method

 What if I told you that things can change?
 That organizations no longer have to be satisfied with these counterproductive ways of doing things?
 Using the KATA method, it’s possible to do things better and in the long term.
 All you have to do is adapt the way you work to tackle challenges differently.

-The KATA method is inspired by the “Toyota Kata“, a set of routines and habits that have enabled the Japanese company to become a world leader in the automotive industry.
+The kata method, also known as “Toyota Kata”, is a set of routines and habits that have enabled the Japanese company to become a world leader in the automotive industry.

 Its foundations are based on the principle that, like the athlete or virtuoso, it is through practice that the desired excellence is achieved.